What is social policy?

 Why study social policy at Strathclyde?

 Studying social policy at Strathclyde, you'll be learning at a multi-award-winning institution.
-A 5-star QS-rated institution, we're ranked 1st in the UK for Social Policy in the Complete University Guide Subject Tables for 2021.
+We're ranked 1st in the UK for Social Policy in the Complete University Guide Subject Tables for 2021.

 In 2019 we were recognised as Times Higher Education University of the Year 2019 - the only university to win the award twice.